 Run meetings, create user stories, build personalized Scrum boards, and more — all in one place.
 Supercharge your daily standups and keep track of projects, tasks, and resources in one central hub.

 When running your daily standup with Miro, see tasks at a glance and easily track team progress.
 Increase communication, transparency, and efficiency, then watch as the work comes to life.

 Stay in sync by embedding apps like Jira, Trello, and Asana directly into your board.
 With Miro, it’s easy to drive alignment across teams and tools, keeping your regular workflows and improving productivity.

 Daily standup meetings help teams hold each other accountable.
 It brings transparency to processes and gives everyone visibility on what’s being worked on.
 Plus, it boosts collaboration and helps to build trust.

 Tap into 300+ free, ready-made templates that support Agile practices — including Kanban boards, daily standup meetings, timelines, and more.
-Miro’s visual collaboration platform helps you orchestrate projects, daily tasks, to strategic initiatives, with ease.
+Miro helps you orchestrate projects, daily tasks, and strategic initiatives with ease.